lovell/sharp/docs/api-constructor.md

 ### Parameters

 -   `input` **([Buffer][2] \| [string][3])?** if present, can be
-     a Buffer containing JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data, or a String containing the filesystem path to an JPEG, PNG, WebP, GIF, SVG or TIFF image file.
+     a Buffer containing JPEG, PNG, WebP, AVIF, GIF, SVG, TIFF or raw pixel image data, or a String containing the filesystem path to an JPEG, PNG, WebP, AVIF, GIF, SVG or TIFF image file.
-     JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data can be streamed into the object when not present.
+     JPEG, PNG, WebP, AVIF, GIF, SVG, TIFF or raw pixel image data can be streamed into the object when not present.
 -   `options` **[Object][4]?** if present, is an Object with optional attributes.
     -   `options.failOnError` **[boolean][5]** by default halt processing and raise an error when loading invalid images.
          Set this flag to `false` if you'd rather apply a "best effort" to decode images, even if the data is corrupt or invalid. (optional, default `true`)